Optimize Your Cattle Handling System Design - Ron Gill, PHD & Rick Machen, PHD

 In working cattle in any processing facility it is important to keep the principles of cattle behavior in mind as your cattle handling system is being designed.
 Anytime we can create cattle flow where they can go past where we need them to end up it will make the cattle handling and processing easier.
 Also remember cattle do not like being moved toward a solid sided or closed in area, as they do not perceive a way out.
 If it is necessary or desirable to use closed sided processing areas, then the design must be large enough for cattle to go past where they need to come back to without putting too much pressure on the cattle.

 The other design is a “Bud Box”.
-The Bud Box is the simplest to design but requires the better understanding of cattle behavior because there is no way to force an animal out of the Box and into the race.
+The Bud Box is the simplest to design but requires the better understanding of cattle behavior because there is no way to force an animal out of the Box and into the alley.
 If handlers of cattle are unwilling or unable to develop and adopt this understanding they should not build or try to use a Bud Box.
 They should stick to designs that will allow people who do not completely understand behavior to get cattle through the facility.

 There is nothing magical or mystical about a Bud Box.
-It is a facility design that allows the handlers to position themselves correctly to facilitate cattle flow out of the box into either the race leading to a crush or to a trailer load out.
+It is a facility design that allows the handlers to position themselves correctly to facilitate cattle flow out of the box into either the alley leading to a chute or to a trailer load out.
 Dimensions are important to successful use of a Box but not as critical as handler position in relation to the stock leaving the Box.
 Without proper position and attention to detail a Box will only confuse the stock and frustrate the handler.

 Looking for more expert advice?
 Check out these blogs!